-BlackBerry expects Q10 to hit U.S. by end of May with $249 price tagAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry expects Q10 to hit U.S. by end of May with $249 price tagAlex Wagner - Editorial Director of News and Content

 BlackBerry's new full-touch Z10 smartphone finally hit the U.S. last month, and the company plans to follow that device up with the keyboard-equipped Q10 model.
 Besides announcements that AT&T, Sprint and Verizon will all offer the Q10 in the U.S., though, the only information that's been given about its availability is a vague "May or June" timeframe.
 That changed today, as BlackBerry has shed a bit more light on the Q10's impending arrival.

 BlackBerry today revealed to Bloomberg and Engadget that it expects to begin selling the Q10 in the U.S. in late May, complete with a price tag of $249 with a two-year commitment.
 The company also says that in addition to launches on AT&T, Sprint and Verizon, T-Mobile also plans to offer the new QWERTY smartphone to its customers.
 None of the U.S. carriers have announced launch plans for the Q10.